In this post

 Tutorial: Fine-tuning an Evaluation Metric in 10 Minutes

 Evaluating AI systems effectively can be challenging, especially when you need tailored metrics to assess nuanced applications.
-With AutoEval, you can quickly evaluate application datasets, define evaluation criteria, and fine-tune evaluation models to design your own metric.
+With AutoEval, you can quickly evaluate application datasets, define evaluation criteria, and fine-tune your own evaluation metrics.

 upload application trace data for a customer service chatbot